Islamic influences on Western art: Islamic Influence on Gothic Architecture

 The 8th century Umayyad Caliphate within the Iberian peninsula was credited with introducing many elements adopted into Gothic architecture within Spain, and Christian Crusaders returning home to Europe in the 12th and 13th century carried Islamic architectural influences with them into France and later England.
-Several attributes of Gothic architecture have been attributed to being borrowed from Islamic styles.
+Several attributes of Gothic architecture have been biasedly attributed to being borrowed from Islamic styles.
 The 18th-century English historian Thomas Warton summarized: